aarpatel1/espn-draft-tracker-extension/README.md

 ## TODOs

-- Test ESPN selectors to see if live updates work
-- Optionally display suggestions via floating UI
+- Displaying suggestions and ability to interact with chatbot via floating UI
-- Connect to a backend AI for live recommendations
+- Connecting to backend AI for live recommendations